shengyuan-lu/MLH-SRE-Fellowship-Portfolio/README.md

 ![Screenshot 2023-06-28 at 10 15 17](https://github.com/shengyuan-lu/mlh-sre-fellowship-portfolio/assets/70995597/8f9f8cec-adb5-4c1d-88f8-7f26c44c797f)
 ![Screenshot 2023-06-28 at 10 15 10](https://github.com/shengyuan-lu/mlh-sre-fellowship-portfolio/assets/70995597/3c15aefd-0db5-4337-8b30-6e816a965a09)

-Welcome to the MLH Fellowship!
-During Week 1, you'll be using Flask to build a portfolio site.
-This site will be the foundation for activities we do in future weeks so spend time this week making it your own and reflect your personality!

 ## Tasks

-Once you've got your portfolio downloaded and running using the instructions below, you should attempt to complete the following tasks.

-For each of these tasks, you should create an [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and work on them in a new [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
-When the task has been completed, you should open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and get another fellow in your pod to give you feedback before merging it in.

-*Note: Make sure to include a link to the Issue you're progressing on inside of your Pull Request so your reviewer knows what you're progressing on!*

 ### GitHub Tasks
 - [x] Create Issues for each task below